ihack2712/license/README.md

 # license

-Get quickly on with your license file by automatically generating one!
+Get quickly on with your license file by quickly generating one!

 ## Features